Find the general guidelines on operating private or commercial flights in Danish territory.

 Aircraft registered in a State that has not adhered to one of the above-mentioned Agreements must not without special permission fly over Danish territory.

-Application for such permission shall have been received by the Danish Civil Aviation and Railway Authority not later than 5 days before the estimated time of passage of the Danish FIR boundaries.
+Application for such permission shall be submitted by e-mail info@trafikstyrelsen.dk and shall have been received by the Danish Civil Aviation and Railway Authority not later than 5 days before the estimated time of passage of the Danish FIR boundaries.

 The application shall contain the following information:

-Private flights to and from Danish territory with foreign civil aircraft registered in a State which has acceded to the Chicago Convention may be carried out without special permission.
+Private flights to and from Danish, Faroese and Greenland territory with foreign civil aircraft registered in a State which has acceded to the Chicago Convention may be carried out without special permission.

-Note: Article 5 of the Chicago Convention contains an agreement regarding flights into, flights across and technical landings.
-No agreement has, however, been made with foreign state regarding those cases where a person or an operator (Danish or foreign) residing in Denmark wants to use a non-Danish registered aircraft for private flights (including business flights) within Danish territory.
+Note: Article 5 of the Chicago Convention contains an agreement regarding flights into, flights across, and technical landings.
+No agreement has, however, been made with foreign state regarding those cases where a person or an operator (Danish or foreign) residing in Denmark wants to use a non-Danish registered aircraft for private flights within Danish territory.
 Therefore, in these cases application for permission to carry out such flights must be submitted to the Danish Civil Aviation and Railway Authority.

-It is a condition for all non-Community air carriers intending to operate non-scheduled (charter) flights to/from Danish airports that the air carrier has been granted TCO (Third Country Operator) authorization from EASA and that the aircraft operated has/have been approved by EASA.
+It is a condition for all non-Community air carriers intending to operate scheduled flights to/from Danish airports that the air carrier has been granted TCO (Third Country Operator) authorization from EASA and that the aircraft operated has/have been approved by EASA.

 See below under Third Country Operators for further information.